|Other NY Resources|

 Washington County was created on March 12, 1772 from Albany County (originally named Charlotte County, renamed in 1784).
 This particular county was named in honor of George Washington (1732–1799), the American Revolutionary War general and first President of the United States.

-Cities and Towns to be found in Washington County consists of Argyle (village), Argyle (town), Cambridge (village), Cambridge (town), Dresden (town), Easton (town), Fort Ann (village), Fort Ann (town), Fort Edward (village), Fort Edward (town), Granville (town), Granville (village), Greenwich (village), Greenwich (town), East Greenwich (hamlet), Hampton (town), Hartford (town), Hebron (town), Hudson Falls (village), Jackson (town), Kingsbury (town), Putnam (town), Salem (village), Salem (town), White Creek (town), Whitehall (village), Whitehall (town).
+Cities and towns located in the County include Argyle (village), Argyle (town), Cambridge (village), Cambridge (town), Dresden (town), Easton (town), Fort Ann (village), Fort Ann (town), Fort Edward (village), Fort Edward (town), Granville (town), Granville (village), Greenwich (village), Greenwich (town), East Greenwich (hamlet), Hampton (town), Hartford (town), Hebron (town), Hudson Falls (village), Jackson (town), Kingsbury (town), Putnam (town), Salem (village), Salem (town), White Creek (town), Whitehall (village), Whitehall (town).

 Washington County vital records can be found at the New York Department of Health which has copies of birth records after 1881 and death records after 1880, copies of marriage since 1881 (A marriage license may also sometimes be found in the office of the town or city clerk who issued the license) and a Divorce records since 1847 (Is handled in the supreme court for the county in which the divorce was heard.
 Divorce files, however, are sealed for one hundred years).
 There is a fee for each copy requested.
 Please refer to the information to the Statewide Vital Records in New York for current fees and application process.